loopbackio/loopback-next/docs/site/migration/models/mixins.md

 export type NoteWithRelations = Note & NoteRelations;
 ```

-### Adjusting The Model File To Use addCategoryPropertyMixin
+### Adjusting The Model File To Use AddCategoryPropertyMixin

 Before we use the mixin class factory function: